 The school nutrition program is operated on a nonprofit basis.
 Actual cash balances shall be maintained in accordance with state/federal regulation, as appropriate.

-Food Service/School Nutrition Program Director Report

-Each year, the District/area Food Service/School Nutrition Program Director shall assess the school nutrition program and issue a written report to parents, the Board, and school-based decision making councils by a date specified by the Superintendent/designee.
-The annual report shall include requirements specified by state and federal regulations.

-References:

-702 KAR 6:090

-7 C.F.R.
-245.6

 EXPLANATION: REVISIONS TO 704 KAR 3:305 AMEND THE PERFORMANCE-BASED AND STANDARDS-BASED CREDIT REQUIREMENTS.